SamirElgehiny/baby-cry-analysis/README.md

 ## Overview

-Welcome to the GitHub repository dedicated to the research paper titled '**Towards a More Personalized Approach to Infant Care: Using Machine Learning to Classify Baby Cries**' authored by Samir Ashraf, Dalia Sobhy, and Noha S. Tawfik.
+Welcome to the GitHub repository dedicated to the research paper titled '**Baby Cry Classification using Enhanced Transformer-based Architecture**' authored by Samir Ashraf, Dalia Sobhy, and Noha S. Tawfik.
 This repository contains the code and resources used in the research, aiming to explore a more personalized approach to understanding the reasons behind a baby's cry through machine learning techniques.

 ## Project Structure